farshadvalaei/Script-Sorting-for-AE/README.md

 # Script-Sorting-for-AE
-Script Sorting for AE: The Ultimate Tool for Layer Organization in Adobe After Effects
+Script Sorting for AE: The Tool for Layer Organization in Adobe After Effects

 **Version:** 1.0.1